The State (newspaper)

-The State is an American daily newspaper published in Columbia, South Carolina.
+The State is an American newspaper published in Columbia, South Carolina.
 The newspaper is owned and distributed by The McClatchy Company in the Midlands region of the state.
-It is, by circulation, the second-largest newspaper in South Carolina after The Post and Courier.
+It is by circulation, the second-largest newspaper in South Carolina after The Post and Courier.

 History

 The newspaper, first published on February 18, 1891. was founded by two brothers, N.G.
 Gonzales and A.E.
 Gonzales.
 In 1903, N. G. Gonzales was fatally shot by lieutenant governor James H. Tillman, who was later acquitted of murder charges.